1oly/PrintFig.jl/README.md

 printfig(fig)				# Save figure object to current directory
 ```

-This approach creates a  file `FIG1.tex` with documentclass `standalone` with the plot inside a tikzpicture:
+This approach creates a  file `FIG1.tex` with documentclass `standalone` with the plot inside a tikzpicture environment:

 ```
 \documentclass[tikz]{standalone}